10 Days + Exams

-Unit NGC3 is assessed by one two-hour practical examination carried out in the candidate's own workplace.
+Unit NG2 is assessed by a three-hour practical examination carried out in the candidate's own workplace.
 The assessment must normally be taken within 10 working days of a written examination.
-The practical examination is internally assessed by the programme organiser and externally moderated by NEBOSH.

 Candidates will be awarded a unit certificate for each unit passed.
-Once a candidate has successfully completes all three units (NGC1, GC2 and GC3), the overall qualification parchment will be issued.
+Once a candidate has successfully completed both units (NG1 and NG2), the overall qualification parchment will be issued.

 NEBOSH National General Certificate in Occupational Health and Safety.

 Holders of NEBOSH National General Certificate in Occupational Health and Safety are entitled to Associate Membership (AIOSH) of the Institution of Occupational Safety and Health (IOSH).
 The qualification also meets the academic requirements for Technical membership (Tech IOSH) of the Institute of Occupational Safety and Health (IOSH – www.iosh.co.uk) and Associate membership (AIIRSM) of the International Institute of Risk and Safety Management (IIRSM – www.iirsm.org).

 A safer workplace – Health and safety is important.
 It protects people from injury and loss of life.
 People with a NEBOSH General Certificate know how to help their employer avoid prosecution, litigation, absence costs and loss of reputation, wherever they operate.

 Assurance – Employers whose staff are NEBOSH qualified is an employer committed to health and safety.
 A NEBOSH General Certificate provides an assurance of safety - something that can help employers achieve recognised standards and can even win new business.